 Are you a military brat?
 What values did you learn growing up?

-Posted by Shannon Sebastian, Online Engagement Manager
+Posted by Shannon Prentice, Online Engagement Manager